 Jeff recently submitted an application for executive clemency to Governor Nixon asking that his sentence be commuted to time served.
 Many prisoners make these applications, and it is rare that a case gets enough of a Governor’s attention to be seriously considered.
 This is why it’s so important you speak out!

-Please join the Justice for Jeff campaign by texting ‘Jeff’ to 420420 now!
-We’ll connect you to Governor Nixon’s office so you can voice your support encouraging the Governor to grant Jeff clemency.
-You may also call directly at (573) 751-3222.
+Please join the Justice for Jeff campaign by texting ‘Jeff’ to 420420 now.
+Then, call Governor Nixon’s office at (573) 751-3222 and politely ask that he grant Jeff Mizanskey clemency.

 After you’ve called, please consider contributing to Jeff’s legal fund so his attorney is able to dedicate more time towards freeing Jeff.
 Also, be sure to like the “Free Jeff Mizanskey” Facebook page!